mrseanryan/gpt-multi-atomic-agents/README.md

 ![System overview](https://raw.githubusercontent.com/mrseanryan/gpt-multi-atomic-agents/master/images/diagram-Multi-LLM-based-Agent-collaboration-via-Dynamic-Router-GraphQL-context.jpg)

-A router takes the user prompt and selects the best sequence of the most suitable agents, to handle the user prompt.
+A router takes the user prompt and generates an agent execution plan.

+The execution plan uses the best sequence of the most suitable agents, to handle the user prompt.

 The router rewrites the user prompt to suit each agent, which improves quality and avoids unwanted output.

+note: Optionally, the router can be run separately, allowing for human-in-the-loop feedback on the execution plan that the router generated.
+In this way, the user can collaborate more with the router, before the generative agents are actually executed.

+- this allows the user to have more control over the output, and has the added benefit of reducing the *perceived* time taken to generate, since the user has intermediate interaction with the router.

 Finally, the output is returned in the form of an ordered list of (Function or GraphQL) calls.